 Development of an HIV Prevention Group Intervention for MSM Migrants in South Africa (2020)

-Edward J. Alessi, PhD, LCSW, School of Social Work
+Edward J. Alessi, School of Social Work

 Collaborative Partners: Department of Biostatistics and Epidemiology, School of Public Health; McGill University School of Social Work; People Against Suffering, Suppression, Oppression, and Poverty

 HIV prevalence among South African men who have sex with men (MSM) is among the highest in the world.
 Yet, the country’s robust HIV/AIDS response over the years has tended to overlook MSM migrants, which is a significant population due to the country’s constitutional guarantees of nondiscrimination on the basis of sexual orientation.
 The resulting disparities MSM migrants face present a serious challenge to reducing new HIV infections in South Africa and globally.
 The COVID-19 pandemic may magnify this risk because existing structural and psychosocial drivers of HIV—such as housing insecurity, lack of health care access, and perceived homophobia within their diaspora communities—will likely intersect with pandemic-related stressors.
 These increasingly complicated dynamics have the potential to create unprecedented health inequities for MSM migrants in South Africa.
 This pilot study will develop a group intervention and test its potential to increase knowledge about HIV prevention, increase self-efficacy in managing HIV risk, and reduce HIV-related stigma among MSM migrants in South Africa.
 This will lay the empirical foundation for testing the intervention on a larger scale, which could involve multiple languages, peer facilitators, and a control group.

 Development of an Ultrasensitive COVID-19 (Coronavirus) Detection Method Using Upconversion Nanoparticle-Based Biosensing (2020)